 Prerequisites: Knowledge of material from core first year maths modules will be assumed.

 Leads To: By the end of the module you will find the computer to be a tool that can aid you throughout your life as a mathematician and, in particular, in many modules you will take at Warwick.
 Specific modules which might use Matlab include MA248 Applied Analysis, MA228 Numerical Analysis, MA398 Numerical Linear Algebra, MA3G0 Control Theory and MA496 Signal Processing.
 But you should think of your computing skills as a powerful resource to be used, potentially, at any time.

 Aims: The first aim is to show how the computer may be used, throughout all of mathematics, to enhance understanding, make preditions, test hypotheses.
-This will be achieved primarily through seven hours of computer-based contact sessions.
+This will be achieved primarily through eight hours of computer-based contact sessions.